 - TDY/TDA – Temporary Duty/Temporary Duty Assignment; when a military member is sent to a location for a shorter period of time

-Well, it depends on where you’re going and how you’re getting there.
-If you’re moving from one duty station within the continental US to another, you’ll probably drive there.
-If you’re moving OCONUS or back from a OCONUS assignment, you’ll be flying (with the exception of Alaska, as some choose to drive there, too.)
-What all assignments have in common is that you’re going to have all of your stuff packed up in boxes so it can be shipped to your new location.
+How your move is handled depends on where you’re going and how you’re getting there.
+If you’re moving from one duty station within the continental United States to another, you’ll probably drive there.
+If you’re moving OCONUS or back from an OCONUS assignment, you’ll likely be flying.
+Regardless of your type of move, all assignments have one thing in common: you’re going to have all of your stuff packed up in boxes so it can be shipped to your new location.

 You may choose to pack your own belongings, but usually the movers will do it for you.
 That brings up one of the most common questions we’re asked about military travel; “What do I do with my extra seats so they’ll arrive in one piece when we get our HHG?”
 First, accept that some things will get broken.
 It will happen sometimes no matter what you do.